brigid-lab/Project/README.md

 OK, so now Video has been done, its time to review what i've learnt.

-So the things I would do differently are: 1) Learn GitHub better and use branches 2) in a production environment use the credentials store in Jenkins
+So the things I would do differently are: 1) Learn GitHub better and use branches 2) In a production environment use the credentials store in Jenkins.